directus/docs/content/tutorials/2.projects/build-the-leap-week-registration-and-referral-system-.md

 id: 86f258e4-f1ef-4e33-8dd8-fce88161e748
 slug: build-the-leap-week-registration-and-referral-system-
 title: Build the Leap Week Registration and Referral System
 authors:
   - name: Bryant Gillespie
     title: Growth Engineer
+description: Learn how we built our referral-based ticketing and raffle system with AI-generated rabbitars.
 ---
 I recently shipped the ticketing system for [Leap Week 3](https://leapweek.dev) - our week long launch celebration for developers at Directus.
 There are product announcements, workshops, giveaways, and more.

 While the live events are broadcast via [Directus TV](https://directus.io/tv), the registration has typically been powered by existing ticketing platforms.
 This time, we decided to build our own, powered by Directus.